Xetibo/ReSet-Doc/sections/conclusion.typ

 to hold arbitrary extensions for differing functionality.
 Alongside the plugin itself, the plugins prove the viability of the used testing framework for plugins to be injected into the base application.
-This results in the expected behavior of consolidated testing mentioned in TODO.//@testingsomethingTODO.
+This results in the expected behavior of consolidated testing mentioned in @PluginTesting.

 #subsection("Limitations")